-With no antibiotics, hormones or steroids, these chicken breasts are perfect to keep in the freezer and thaw when you need them.
+With no antibiotics, hormones, or steroids, these chicken breasts are perfect to keep in the freezer and thaw when you need them.

 Organic Oven Roasted Turkey Breast

-Organic deli meat at the local grocery store is so expensive for such a little amount, which is why we prefer this oven roasted turkey breast.
+Organic deli meat at the local grocery store is so expensive for such a little amount, which is why we prefer this oven-roasted turkey breast.

 All Natural Ground Turkey

-Then buy a 3 pack which typically weighs about 4 pounds and store in the fridge or freezer depending how quickly you can work through it.
+Then buy a 3 pack which typically weighs about 4 pounds and store in the fridge or freezer depending on how quickly you can work through it.

-Organic Eggs & Hard Boiled Eggs
+Kirkland Organic Hard Boiled Eggs

-Also, are you a hard boiled egg lover?
-While it really isn’t too hard to make them yourself and we’ve even got a special trick, if you’re pressed for time, you can buy 24 cage-free organic hard boiled eggs from Costco in a cinch.
+Also, are you a hard-boiled egg lover?
+While it really isn’t too hard to make them yourself, and we’ve even got a special trick, if you’re pressed for time, you can buy 24 cage-free organic hard-boiled eggs from Costco in a cinch.

 I was initially hesitant because I usually boil my own, but they taste delicious and are not injected with sodium.
 Totally worth the buy since my family eats lots of them.